scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 This means we can use `shapeWriter` anywhere we expect to see a `JsonWriter[Circle]`.

 **Invariance**

-Invariance is actually the easiest situation to describe.
+Invariance is the easiest situation to describe.
 It's what we get when we don't write a `+` or `-` in a type constructor: